Yoav666s/dnd-wiki/collections/_spells/basic-rules/2024/1st-level/shield-2024.md

 comp:
   - V
   - S
-duration: "1 Round
+duration: "1 Round"
-cast_time: "Reaction
+cast_time: "Reaction"
 description: |
   An imperceptible barrier of magical force protects you.
 Until the start of your next turn, you have a +5 bonus to AC, including against the triggering attack, and you take no damage from Magic Missile.
 excerpt: "An imperceptible barrier of magical force protects you."